mozilla/data-docs/src/concepts/terminology.md

 ## WAU

-The number of unique profiles active at least once during the 7-day window ending on the specified day.
+Weekly Active Users - The number of unique profiles active at least once during the 7-day window ending on the specified day.